 Melbourne Cup Tips

-Welcome to the complete guide with top Melbourne Cup tips to help you decide which thoroughbred horse to bet on.
-Often referred to as “The Race That Stops A Nation” and for a good reason, the Melbourne Cup is held annually on the Flemington Racecourse and just like the Grand National does in England, it’s a race that many ‘once-a-year’ Australian punters have a bet on.
+Welcome to our complete guide, including our top Melbourne Cup tips to help you decide which thoroughbred horse to bet on.
+Often referred to as “The Race That Stops A Nation” and for a good reason, the Melbourne Cup is held annually at Flemington Racecourse and, just like the Grand National does in England, it’s a race that many ‘once-a-year’ Australian punters have a bet on.
+To get tips on the other Australian horse races, read our page dedicated to the Australian horse racing tips.

 As the day of the Melbourne Cup gets closer, if you plan on betting on your favourite horse, you should read our Melbourne Cup tips.
-We have collected all the Melbourne Cup betting tips, trends and a look at the main runners – putting all this information in one place, so you don’t have to look elsewhere.
+We have collected all the Melbourne Cup betting tips, trends and a look at the main runners (click here to get more information about the Melbourne Cup runners such as which horses are running in the Melbourne Cup? who are the favourites horses?).

 Top Melbourne Cup Tips 2021